mdcpp/mdoj/readme.md

 - :whale:Scalable: By using judger cluster, you can scale the system to any size you want
 - :file_cabinet:Extensible: By using plugin system, you can add any language you want
-- :telescope: Powerful logging using `Open-Telemetry``
+- :telescope: Powerful logging using ``Open-Telemetry``

 ## Quick Start

-> do not use `docker/docker-compose.yml` file, it is for development only
+Copy ``docker/quickstart`` file to your server and run `docker compose up -d`, then open `https://localhost` in your browser.

-Copy ``docker/simple/docker-compose.yml`` file to your server and run `docker compose up -d`, then open `http://localhost:80` in your browser.
+> Because we use grpc-web(server-side stream), HTTP2 is required, you can ignore it or place cert and key in `./cert` folder.

 login as `admin@admin` and start play arounds.